romi/plantdb/docs/rest_api.md

 # PlantDB REST API

-Hereafter we introduce the URLS to use to communicate via the REST API.
+Hereafter we introduce the URLS to use to communicate via the PlantDB REST API.

 The Python implementation is done in the `plantdb.rest_api` module and the CLI to start a Flask server is in `fsdb_rest_api`.

-## REST URLs
+## Metadata and Files Endpoints

 ### `/scans`

 Here are the specifications for the `/scans` URL:

 * Resource: [`plantdb.rest_api.ScansList`](reference/plantdb/rest_api.md#plantdb.rest_api.ScansList)
+* Methods: GET
 * Arguments: `filterQuery`
 * Returns: a JSON compliant list of dictionaries.
-* Example:
+* Examples:
     * Get all scans:
     [http://127.0.0.1:5000/scans](http://127.0.0.1:5000/scans)
     * Search for "arabidopsis" in metadata: